Super Registration Act

 - Subverted in the two Temps shared world anthologies, in which all British "paranorms" are required to register with the Department of Paranormal Resources and, in exchange for a monthly stipend and a cheap suit, can then be called up as government operatives and penalised for vigilantism.
 Mostly, the paranorms view this the way most people view government interference in their lives; annoying, but not worth making a fuss over.

 - Imagers (basically mages) in LE Modesitt JR's Imager Portfolio are required to join the Collegium.
 This organization is run by and filled with Imagers, and occupies a venerable but somewhat precarious place in the local power structure.
-It trains imagers, keeps them out of trouble, and acts as something of a special ops/intelligence/research agency for the governmental council—something like option H, but with an emphasis on avoiding publicity.
+It trains imagers, keeps them out of trouble, and acts as something of a special ops/intelligence/research agency for the governmental council.

 - The Ministry of Magic in the Harry Potter universe, which regulates the wizarding world in the UK, forces Animagi (wizards with the rare skill of being able to transform into a specific animal) to register with the government or face prison time.
 Over the course of the series, we get the impression that the law is more honored in the breach than the observance, though.